ibm-cloud-docs/openshift/openshift_ingress.md

 {:tsSymptoms: .tsSymptoms}

-# Setting up Ingress in OpenShift version 3.11
+# Setting up Ingress in OpenShift 3.11
 {: #ingress}

 Expose multiple apps in your OpenShift cluster by creating Ingress resources that are managed by the IBM-provided application load balancer in {{site.data.keyword.openshiftlong}}.